-The County, as the Housing Successor Agency to the former redevelopment agency, owns land that will be used for affordable housing development in Bay Point, North Richmond, and Rodeo.
-A parcel in the City of Walnut Creek was sold in 2016.
+The County, as the Housing Successor Agency to the former redevelopment agency, owns land that will be used for affordable housing development in Bay Point and Rodeo.
+The Housing Successor selected a developer for the Bay Point parcel and is entering into an exclusive negotiating agreement.
+The Housing Successor is still seeking a developer for the small Rodeo parcel.

-North Richmond - Community Housing Development Corporation of North Richmond (a HOME CHDO and CDBG CBDO) has planning entitlements from the County planning department for a 42-unit affordable family project on Fred Jackson Way.
+A parcel in North Richmond was sold to Community Housing Development Corporation of North Richmond (CHDC) in 2017.
+CHDC will start construction on a 42-unit affordable family project on Fred Jackson Way in March 2018.
 This project is included in the FY 2015/16, FY 2016/17 and FY 2017/18 Action Plans.